-Staff is working with a Committee of the Downtown Commission on the development of Downtown Public Space Management Guidelines as the first section of updates to the Downtown Master Plan.
+Staff is working with a Committee of the Downtown Commission on the development and implementation of a Downtown Public Space Management Framework.

-A survey was available between August 12 and September 23 of 2019 to get feedback on how downtown public spaces (most specifically streets and sidewalks) are currently used and experienced, and to get input on what priorities should be considered in the guidelines.
+A survey was available in Fall of 2019 to get feedback on how downtown public spaces (most specifically streets and sidewalks) are currently used and experienced, and to get input on what priorities should be considered in the guidelines.

-On October 22, 2019 the Committee participated in a workshop to review survey results, rank priorities and identify focus areas to be addressed by the Guidelines.
+On October 22, 2019 the Public Space Management Committee participated in a workshop to review survey results, rank priorities and identify focus areas to be addressed by the Framework.

-The Downtown Master Plan Updates will build on the Downtown Master Plan and Appendices (completed in 2009), to take a deeper dive into specific topics of focus related to the public realm.
-The Master Plan Updates will help address concerns about management of public spaces, enhancement of community character and expanded options for place-making.
-The Updates will respond to the growing popularity and number of people experiencing downtown, with goals to expand downtown vitality, facilitate local business and enhance livability while managing growing demands on downtown services and competing interests for use of space.
+Efforts around Downtown Public Space Management build on the Downtown Master Plan and Appendices (completed in 2009), to take a deeper dive into specific topics of focus related to management of the public realm.
+This work helps address concerns about management of public spaces, enhancement of community character and expanded options for place-making.
+Goals are to expand downtown vitality, facilitate local business and enhance livability while managing growing demands on downtown services and competing interests for use of space.

 Public Space Management